District Council of Mount Barker

 Local workers - Occupations - All industries

-Within the District Council of Mount Barker, the workforce has a similar proportion of Managers and Professionals compared to South Australia.
+In the District Council of Mount Barker, 16.8% of workers were Professionals, compared to 20.2% in South Australia.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-- The economic base and employment opportunities available in District Council of Mount Barker;
+- The economic base and employment opportunities available in the District Council of Mount Barker;

 - The age of the workforce;